Gina Zehnder

 Gina Zehnder (born 5 August 2005) is a Swiss ice dancer.
-With her skating partner, Beda Leon Sieber, she is the 2023 JGP Turkey bronze medalist, and a two-time Swiss junior national champion.
+With her skating partner, Beda Leon Sieber, she is the 2026 Maria Olszewska Memorial champion, 2023 JGP Turkey bronze medalist, and a two-time Swiss national champion (2025-26).
 Zehnder/Sieber are the first Swiss ice dance team, junior or senior, to win a medal at an ISU Grand Prix event.

 Personal life

 Zehnder was born on 5 August 2005 in Zürich, Switzerland.
 She has two sisters.

 Career

 Early years

 Zehnder began learning how to skate at age five after following her older sister into the sport.
 She competed as a single skater at the novice level through the 2018–19 season.
 In January 2019, Zehnder's coach Cornelia Leroy presented both her and her now partner, Beda Leon Sieber, with the opportunity to compete as a dance team at the 2020 Winter Youth Olympics, a home event for the Swiss teenagers, and together, they chose to switch disciplines with that goal in mind.